arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 -   Portenta H7 board (<https://store.arduino.cc/portenta-h7>)
 -   USB-C cable (either USB-A to USB-C or USB-C to USB-C)
--   USB-C hub (active) (you can find [here](https://www.dustin.se/product/5011166993/travel-port-usb-c-total) the one used for this tutorial)
+-   USB-C hub (active) (you can find [here](https://www.dustin.se/product/5011166993/travel-port-usb-c-total) the one used for this tutorial) (Optional)
 -   External keyboard
 -   Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
--   Power supply for the USB hub
+-   Power supply for the USB hub (if a USB hub is used)

 ### Extra Materials